 Must be at college-level skills in reading and writing, place into MATH 1314 College Algebra or higher, and have had high school computer literacy or equivalent.
-If you have enrolled in this course having satisfied these prerequisites; you have a higher chance of success than students who have not done so.
 Please carefully read and consider the repeater policy in the HCCS Student Handbook.